PLATE 18, right side

 Army horse.
 You can see the Sioux Curly has the Indian style

-Again here is what looks like a blaze-faced curly with 4 white
+war bridle made of rawhide.
+And again here is what looks like a blaze-faced curly with 4 white

 stockings... |